alfazick/rustprogramming/Module7Closures+SmartPointers/01rust-higher-order-functions-idea-start.md

    }
    ```
    - This function prints the values of our `Data` items without using any closures
-   - It's used in place of the previous `println!` statements that contained closures

 5. **Using the Higher-Order Function**:
    ```rust